jsheradin/Triangle-Square-Brute/README.md

 * Find the ones in common

 ### Program
-Tested in Python 3.5.2 but should run in any Python 3 version.
 The program features basic multithreading as set by thread_count.
 It isn't very CPU intensive but it eats RAM like crazy.

 ### Results
 Current configuration found these numbers in about 30 seconds: